National Committee for a Human Life Amendment

 2026 State Ballot Initiatives on Abortion

-Nevada – A radical amendment to enshrine abortion into the Nevada Constitution was approved by the voters in November 2024 (64% approval).
-To become enacted it must be approved by the voters a second time in November 2026.
+Nevada.
+A radical amendment to enshrine abortion into the Nevada Constitution was approved by the voters in November 2024 (64% approval).
+To be enacted it must be approved by the voters a second time in November 2026.
 The Nevada Catholic Conference opposes this amendment, arguing that it permits abortions “to the 9th month of pregnancy, to full term;” that it “removes parental notification, consent, and family involvement from all reproductive decisions for their minor children, including abortion;” and that it “eliminates the ‘licensed physician’ requirement for abortion.”
 For more information, go to the Nevada Catholic Conference website here.

-Upon its recent passage by the Virginia legislature, the two Bishops of Virginia, Bishop Burbidge and Bishop Knestout, issued a joint statement saying that the amendment would “enshrine virtually unlimited abortion at any stage of pregnancy, with no age restriction,” and would “severely jeopardize Virginia’s parental consent law, health and safety standards for women, conscience protections for healthcare providers, and restrictions on taxpayer-funded abortions.”
-The two bishops said that they “will fight the extreme abortion amendment with maximum determination.”
+Virginia.
+The proposed “Right to Reproductive Freedom” constitutional amendment (HJ 1) passed the legislature in 2025 and 2026, clearing the way for it to be voted on by the general electorate in November 2026.
+Upon its passage by the Virginia legislature, the two Bishops of Virginia, Bishop Burbidge and Bishop Knestout, issued a joint statement saying that the amendment would “enshrine virtually unlimited abortion at any stage of pregnancy, with no age restriction,” and would “severely jeopardize Virginia’s parental consent law, health and safety standards for women, conscience protections for healthcare providers, and restrictions on taxpayer-funded abortions.”
+For more information, go to the Virginia Catholic Conference here.

 Possible Ballot Initiatives